Have You Decided That Your Business Must Declare Bankruptcy?

 What Happens When a Business Files a Chapter 11 Bankruptcy?

 Chapter 11 bankruptcies are most frequently filed by partnerships and corporations, but a sole proprietorship may also file for a Chapter 11 bankruptcy.
-The chief aim of a Chapter 11 bankruptcy is to maintain a viable business entity by reorganizing the company’s debt structure.
+The chief aim of a Chapter 11 bankruptcy is to maintain a viable business entity by reorganizing the company’s owners debt structure.

 When a business files for bankruptcy under Chapter 11, the court issues an automatic stay that prevents creditors from harassing you or taking action against your business during the bankruptcy process.
 During that process, you’ll need the bankruptcy court’s consent to sell assets (except for inventory), to agree to or terminate a lease, or to expand or halt business operations.